-Principle 4 - Assess the expected impact of each investment, based on a systematic approach: For each investment the Manager shall assess, in advance and, where possible, quantify the concrete, positive impact10 potential deriving from the investment.
+Principle 4 - Assess the expected impact of each investment, based on a systematic approach: For each investment the Manager shall assess, in advance and, where possible, quantify the concrete, positive impact 10 potential deriving from the investment.
 The assessment should use a suitable results measurement framework that aims to answer these fundamental questions: (1) What is the intended impact?
-(2) Who experiences the intended impact?
-(3) How significant is the intended impact?11 The Manager shall also seek to assess the likelihood of achieving the investment's expected impact.
+11 (2) Who experiences the intended impact?
+(3) How significant is the intended impact?
+11 The Manager shall also seek to assess the likelihood of achieving the investment's expected impact.
 In assessing the likelihood, the Manager shall identify the significant risk factors that could result in the impact varying from ex-ante expectations.
 In assessing the impact potential, the Manager shall seek evidence to assess the relative size of the challenge addressed within the targeted geographical context.
 The Manager shall also consider opportunities to increase the impact of the investment.
 Where possible and relevant for the Manager's strategic intent, the Manager may also consider indirect and systemic impacts.
-Indicators shall, to the extent possible, be aligned with industry standards12 and follow best practice.
+Indicators shall, to the extent possible, be aligned with industry standards 12 and follow best practice.
 13

-• The AIMM system is IFC's project impact assessment tool which allows IFC to estimate the expected development impact of its interventions at their initial stage, when they are still being developed.
-This approach gives IFC the capacity to set ambitious yet achievable targets, identify projects with the greatest potential for development impact and financial sustainability, and optimize project design Each new IFC investment is assigned an examte AIMM score that reflects the project's potential for delivering development outcomes.
-The assessment requires IFC investment teams, with support from dedicated sector economists, to articulate the extent of the development challenge to be addressed, the associated intended
+- The AIMM system is IFC's project impact assessment tool which allows IFC to estimate the expected development impact of its interventions at their initial stage, when they are still being developed.
+14 This approach gives IFC the capacity to set ambitious yet achievable targets, identify projects with the greatest potential for development impact and financial sustainability, and optimize project design.
+15 Each new IFC investment is assigned an ex- ante AIMM score that reflects the project's potential for delivering development outcomes.
+The assessment requires IFC investment teams, with support from dedicated sector economists, to articulate the extent of the development challenge to be addressed, the associated intend impact of the proposed investment, the parties that are affected by such impact, and the intensity of the effects that flow from the intervention. - The AIMM system assesses impact along two dimensions: project- and market-level effects; and assigns to each an estimate of the likelihood of achieving impact. - The AIMM impact assessments also take into consideration country and market context.
+IFC situates all development impact claims against defined development gaps or stage of market development (i.e., the relative size of the development challenge that IFC is seeking to address with its intervention).
+The overall potential impact assessment is